1998–99 FA Cup: Final

 The final took place on 22 May 1999 and was played at the old Wembley Stadium, between Manchester United and Newcastle United.
 Manchester United had finished as champions and Newcastle 13th in the Premier League that season.
 The final was a slightly one-sided affair, Manchester United claiming a record 10th success with a 2–0 win.
 Goals from Teddy Sheringham and Paul Scholes were scored in the 11th and 53rd minutes respectively.
 It was the buildup to Manchester United's Treble.
 Manchester United also became the first team to win the double three times.

 Media coverage

-In the United Kingdom, ITV were the free-to-air broadcasters for the second consecutive season, while Sky Sports were the subscription broadcasters for the 11th consecutive season.
+In the United Kingdom, ITV were the free-to-air broadcasters for the second consecutive season, while Sky Sports were the subscription broadcasters for the eleventh consecutive season.

-The matches shown live on ITV Sport were: Port Vale v Liverpool (R3); Wolverhampton Wanderers v Arsenal (R4); Manchester United v Fulham (R5); Newcastle United v Everton (QF); Newcastle United v Tottenham Hotspur (SF); and Manchester United 2–0 Newcastle United (Final).
+The matches shown live on ITV Sport were: